 Our attorneys are among the leading financial services law practitioners in the country and have a track record of successfully assisting clients in regulatory, enforcement, litigation, transactional and public policy matters.
 Currently, BuckleySandler represents the top 10 largest banks in the United States, nine of the top 10 mortgage lending companies, the top 10 servicing companies, the top 10 credit card issuers, as well as many community banks and non-bank financial services companies.
 In the past two decades, our attorneys have acted as lead defense counsel in more than 100 high-stakes class actions, represented our clients in a multitude of state and federal enforcement proceedings, and had a hand in commenting on or drafting a majority of the significant laws that impact the financial services industry.

-With nearly 150 lawyers in Washington, DC, New York, NY, Chicago, IL, Los Angeles, CA and Orange County, CA focused on financial services law, BuckleySandler helps our clients turn legal, regulatory and legislative challenges into business opportunities.
+With nearly 150 lawyers in Washington, DC, Los Angeles, New York, and Chicago focused on financial services law, BuckleySandler helps our clients turn legal, regulatory and legislative challenges into business opportunities.

 Our practice includes the defense of leading banks, financial services firms and other companies and their executives in class actions, complex civil litigation, and arbitration proceedings.
 We defend clients in cases involving allegations of discrimination, predatory lending, unfair competition and deceptive trade acts and practices, fraud, false statements, false claims, and breach of contract, as well as other claimed violations of regulations and laws governing their business activities, including: